JAMAutoLtd/customer-portal/docs/proposals/test-scripts-plan.md

     *   Inserts the specified number of technicians (data into `auth.users`, `public.users`, `public.technicians`).
 Use a consistent naming/email pattern (e.g., `e2e_tech_1@test.com`) to aid cleanup.
     *   Inserts baseline `vans` (linking to the created technicians).
 *   **Scenario Scripts (`simulation/scripts/db/seed/scenarios/*.ts`):**
-    *   Imports types from `../staged.database.types.ts`.
-    *   Responsibility: Add ONLY the dynamic data for a specific test condition (orders, jobs, specific `van_equipment` assignments, `technician_availability_exceptions`).
+    *   Responsibility: Add ONLY the dynamic data for a specific test condition **primarily intended for backend scenario tests**.
+(UI tests might use a simpler baseline or specific fixtures).
     *   Ensure data generated is relationally correct between orders, order_services, jobs, van_equipment, technician_availability_exceptions and their relevant entries in other tables.
     *   Assume the baseline data (with the correct number of techs) already exists.
     *   Use `@supabase/supabase-js` and `@faker-js/faker`.